ThoratSanchit/Node-PDF/proffessional-pdf/nodejs.md

 ## Authentication (JWT-based auth step-by-step)

 **Definition:**
-Authentication is the process of verifying a user’s identity.
+Authentication is the process of verifying a user's identity.
 JWT (JSON Web Token) is a compact, URL-safe way to represent claims between two parties.

 **Step-by-Step JWT Auth:**
 1. User logs in with username and password.